Microbial Testing Without Labs and Electricity

 - Intermittent septic system intrusion and/or other transient fecal source

 The presence of E. coli bacteria in groundwater is a potential health risk.
-Aquagenx® CBT EC+TC Kits easily test groundwater without needing labs, electricity, intensive training and expensive, complicated equipment.
+Aquagenx CBT EC+TC Kits and GEL EC CFU Kits kits easily test groundwater without needing labs, electricity, intensive training and expensive, complicated equipment.

-Routine microbial water quality testing of groundwater with CBT Kits is now sustainable for:
+Routine microbial water quality testing of groundwater with Aquagenx test kits is now sustainable for: